HGVSnomenclature/hgvs-nomenclature/docs/recommendations/DNA/delins.md

 !!! note "The BRCA1 coding DNA reference sequence from position c.2074 to c.2080 is ..CATGACA..
 A variant frequently found in the population is ..CAT<span class="spotlight">A</span>ACA.. (c.2077G>A).
 In a patient I found the sequence ..CAT<span class="spotlight">A TA</span>ACA..
 Can I describe this variant as c.[2077G>A;2077_2078insTA]?"

-    The correct description of this variant is NM_007294.3:c.2077delinsATA.<br>**NOTE:** the answer was modified, i.e. the addition "However, since the variant is likely a combination of two other variants it is acceptable to describe it as NM_007294.3:c.[2077G>A;2077_2078insTA]" was removed.
+    The correct description of this variant is NM_007294.3:c.2077delinsATA.

+    **NOTE:** the answer was modified, i.e. the addition "However, since the variant is likely a combination of two other variants it is acceptable to describe it as NM_007294.3:c.[2077G>A;2077_2078insTA]" was removed.